 command is to operate on those two lines and all the lines in

-substitute command itself tell the command to find
+command itself tell the command to find

 every instance of the string ``cat'' withing that range of lines